Belize Diving FAQ

 Should I bring my own dive equipment?

 Since Coco Plum is a small, intimate resort you may choose to bring your own dive equipment, including BC and regulator, mask, snorkel, and fins, as well as wet suit, and dive computer.
-You can rent equipment for $25 per day if you do not want to bring your own.
-We do provide weights and weight belts at no additional charge.
+You can also choose to rent dive equipment for $25 per day if you do not want to bring your own gear from home.
+We provide weights and weight belts at no additional charge.

 Should I purchase dive insurance prior to my vacation?